softwaregravy/softwaregravy.github.io/_drafts/2022-10-05-Rails-Time-Testing.markdown

 ...gems/activesupport-7.0.4/lib/active_support/testing/time_helpers.rb:154:in `travel_to':  (RuntimeError)
 Calling `travel_to` with a block, when we have previously already made a call to `travel_to`, can lead to confusing time stubbing.
 ```
-4. `Timecop` has some extra options:
+4. Timecop has some extra options:
-  - Using `Timecop.travel` doesn't automatically freeze the clock -- you have to use `Timecop.freeze` for that. `TimeHelpers` always freezes time.
+  - Using `Timecop#travel` doesn't automatically freeze the clock -- you have to use `Timecop.freeze` for that. `TimeHelpers` always freezes time.
   - `Timecop` supports scaling time.
 Calling `Timecop.scale` can set the value of a second.

 ## Overall

-`TimeHelpers` is good.
-It's not _quite_ as good or as flexible as `Timecop`, but it has the advantage of being built into Rails.
+TimeHelpers is good.
+It's not _quite_ as good or as flexible as Timecop, but it has the advantage of being built into Rails.
 I am biased towards minimizing dependencies, even in my test envs.

-Use `TimeHelpers`.
-You probably don't need `Timecop`.
+Use TimeHelpers.
+You probably don't need Timecop.